 I am a judge who willingly judges PF, LD, and World Schools debate.
 I competed in Policy debate many years ago in both high school and college, finishing third in the nation in CEDA debate when that event was still popular.
 As a coach, I have moved away from Policy debate with it's emphasis on speed and evidence wars over well-reasoned arguments.
-This affects my view of other debate events as I am quite completely opposed to the infusion of policy debate techniques, such as counterplans, into other forms of debate.
+This affects my view of other debate events as I am quite completely opposed to the infusion of policy debate techniques, such as critiques, into other forms of debate.
 I do recognize that Public Forum is often fast and evidence heavy and I have no concerns with either the speed or the amount evidence as long as it supports credible arguments.
-In LD, I am more of a tradionalist who expects value clash and strong case argumentation.
+In LD, I am more of a tradionalist who expects value clash and strong case argumentation at a reasonable speed.
 I enjoy World Schools precisely because this style of debate also places a premium on organization, argumentation, and rhetoric.

 As a critic, I am stricly Tabula Rasa when it comes to the arguments themselves; meaning I will only consider arguments the debaters make in round and will not interject my own philosophical or policy paradigms into a round.
 I am a flow judge who decides votes in favor of the debater(s) who do the best job on convincing me that their arguments should carry the round based on the relative strength of their evidence, reasoning, and argumentation.
 I NEVER award low point wins.
 If you didn't do the better job while debating, you will not win my ballot.